jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

-So the first thing I want to talk about is that: I think we have this tendency in programming to think about ourselves just a ton, and our languages, and our tools, and our techniques, and me me me me me.
+So the first thing I want to talk about is that: I think we have this tendency in programming to think about ourselves just a ton, and our languages, and our tools, and our techniques, and me, me, me, me, me, us.
 What we are doing, whatever.

-We lose track of the fact that we are all working for somebody else who is, or ourselves, but for a business or an organization that is trying to accomplish something in the world.
+We lose track of the fact that we are all working for somebody else who is, or for ourselves, but for a business or an organization that is trying to accomplish something in the world.
 And the software is completely secondary to that task.
 It should be measured always in terms of the cost-benefit ratio, the return on investment.
 How quickly can we get a product to market?
 And is what we are doing